jbisetto/train-station-game/README.md

 # Train Station Game

-A simple Pygame-based interaction game where you play as a character with a talking dog, navigating through a train station and interacting with various NPCs to board a train.
+A simple Pygame-based interaction game where you play as a character navigating through a train station with Hachiko, your talking dog companion who serves as your Japanese language instructor and guide.
+You'll interact with various NPCs to board a train while practicing Japanese conversation.
 This game features AI-powered dialogues with Japanese language support.

 This project was developed as the final immersion project for the [GenAI Cloud Project Bootcamp](https://genai.cloudprojectbootcamp.com/).
 I want to thank bootcamp organizer and instructor Andrew Brown at ExamPro for putting together the bootcamp.

 ## Game Overview

 In this game, you'll need to:
-1. Talk to the information booth attendant
+1. Talk to the Information attendant at the information booth
-2. Purchase a ticket from the ticket booth
+2. Purchase a ticket from Sato at the ticket booth
-3. Get your ticket checked by one of three station platform attendants
+3. Get your ticket checked by one of three platform attendants: Tanaka, Nakamura, or Yamada
-4. You can also chat with your talking dog companion at any time!
+4. Chat with Hachiko, your Japanese-speaking dog companion, who will provide guidance and language practice along the way!

 ## Installation & Setup